yu-cheng-kuo-28/Top-7-pct-Give-Me-Some-Credit-Kaggle/README.md

 - We choose the best public score one with 14.83% (137/924) on public leaderboard, which correspond to achieving 6.82% (63/924) on private leaderboard, which is equivalent to getting a bronze medal in this long closed competition.

-- As for reflection, We may add interactions in to RF & XGBoost models for better performance.
+- We may add interactions in to RF & XGBoost models for better performance.

 ## (10) Reference